globaleaks/whistleblowing-software/globaleaks/rest/unitTest/README.md

     $ cd globaleaks/rest/unitTest
     $ python unitTestRest.py

+or try the option

+    $ python unitTestRest.py v

+enable the verbose dumping of the sent/receiver JSON object (or errors)

-REST.sh and jsoncurl.sh are testing script useful for some comparative tests, they are extremely poor.
+REST.sh and jsoncurl.sh are testing script useful for some comparative tests, they are extremely poor, and is not intended to be used as test reference.